-toleranceFing (default=0.008) and toleranceBestHM (default=0.02) specify the minimal cosine distances between structures that qualify them as non-identical - for participating in the production of child structures and for survival of the fittest, respectively.
-They depend on the precision of structure relaxation and the physics of the system (for instance: for ordering problems, fingerprints belonging to different structures will be very similar, and these tolerance parameters should be made small). toleranceBestHM is used only if dynamicalBestHM=1 (which we don't use anymore), so this parameter is essentially obsolete.
+toleranceFing (default=0.008) specifies the minimal cosine distances between structures that qualify them as non-identical - for participating in the production of child structures and for survival of the fittest, respectively.
+This depends on the precision of structure relaxation and the physics of the system (for instance: for ordering problems, fingerprints belonging to different structures will be very similar, and these tolerance parameters should be made small).